NaturalIntelligence/imglab/README.md

 * show warning when use try to load images if there is any labelled image already loaded.
 *
 * draw the line between landmark points
+* Highlight empty button when there is any point in box